The ABCs of What to Eat While Breastfeeding: A Guide for Singaporean Mums

 Nursing mums are always tearing their hair out about what they should or should not eat while breastfeeding.
 Here is some useful information on the impact of different foods on breastmilk.

 What should I eat more of?
 What should I avoid?
 What will boost my supply?
 What will decrease my supply?
-What is harmful for my baby?
+What is harmful to my baby?
 What causes my baby discomfort?

 There are a multitude of questions indeed.
 And there’s no way you can find all the answers in one read, process all of it and start making changes to your diet.
 So take it easy mums.
 Find out one step at a time, about what you should eat while breastfeeding.